Senate leaders offer map that mostly retains BESE boundaries; others say more diversity needed

 "So the total minority population in the state of Louisiana in public schools would be 57%," he said.

-Sen. Regina Barrow, D-Baton Rouge, offered a map that would covert District 5 to 50.5% Black residents, and Black voters would make up 47.8% of the voting-age population.
+Sen. Regina Barrow, D-Baton Rouge, offered a map that would convert District 5 to 50.5% Black residents, and Black voters would make up 47.8% of the voting-age population.

 Sen. Sharon Hewitt, R-Slidell and chairperson of the committee, repeatedly questioned Barrow and others on whether a voting-age population of 47.7% would be enough to ensure the election of a minority BESE member.